Institute for Frontier Questions of Life

 Animals help us to learn love and compassion.
 It is an act of kindness, when animals come to earth to be together with humans.
 Very often they take extremely much upon themselves and ultimately remind us, what love, forgiveness, trust, modesty, and being in the now really mean.
 For those who have eyes to see, they can be the greatest teachers."

 During approximately 35 years of my education and research life, I have gained unforgettably pleasant and joyful experiences.
 However, again and again, I also had extremely unpleasant insights into truly gruesome experiments on animals and animal suffering due to the endless greed and striving for power of some people - at pharmaceutical companies, in universities, and in animal factories.
 Ever since then, I have wholeheartedly opposed animal testing: In my opinion, man has not the slightest ethical right to make other beings suffer for the benefit of his alleged own welfare.
 Instead, I rely on alternative ways of testing (e.g., surgical samples; cell and tissue cultures), on prevention, and on ethically and spiritually-oriented procedures and ways of life.
 Prior to publication of the scientific books I edited, I had asked the authors to submit such manuscripts only, where no animal suffering was involved - and fortunately, most of my colleagues respected my wish.
-I also published my own articles dealing with ethically-orientated alternative methods (see publication list contained in my Curriculum Vitae).
+I also published own articles dealing with ethically-orientated alternative methods (see publication list contained in my Curriculum Vitae).

 A recent publication of the Austrian Ministry of Science (July 2009; quoted at www.salzburg24.at on 12.7.2009) stated that in 2008, the number of animals used in Austrian animal experiments has increased by 11.4 % compared to 2007.
 Unfortunately, this reflects a situation also present in Germany or Switzerland, and also in various other countries.
 Apparently, this is a general tendency, following an increasing “model adaptation” also caused by gene technologies. - In my eyes, this could be understood as an ethical confession of failure of all who were involved.
 Especially in the times of economic crisis it would be a good opportunity to concentrate on really humanitarian aid to all living beings and on spiritual interconnectedness.